neurodesk/neurodeskedu/_sources/tutorials/electrophysiology/fieldtrip.md

 description: >
   A brief guide to using FieldTrip to analyse electrophysiological data within neurodesk.
 ---
+# Analysing M/EEG Data with FieldTrip

+A brief guide to using FieldTrip to analyse electrophysiological data within neurodesk.

 > _This tutorial was created by Judy D Zhu._
 >